Peter Matthews - President

 Trisha has been honoured to contribute to the Tasdance Board over the last two years and looks forward to continuing the vital work this company enables.

 Ron Layne has a Masters Public Policy and Applied Social Research; Graduate Diploma Business; Graduate Certificate Marketing; Executive Certificate Event Management and a Bachelor of Arts (Humanities).
 Ron returns to the Tasdance Board bringing well over 40 years’ experience working in the arts, including in senior management roles at the Australia Council for the Arts specializing in policy development, strategic planning and research, and audience and market development.
 He has worked in professional theatre, managed various small arts organisations and ran local government cultural programs.
 In addition, Ron has had a range of sponsorship, fundraising, and development roles including for the Australia Business Arts Foundation, Hobart’s Theatre Royal, and Tasdance.
 He was the inaugural President and Chair of Launceston’s Junction Arts Festival and from 2012 until March 2015 was Vice-President and Deputy Chair.
 Ron has also served as a member of several other boards and committees including Tasdance, the Tasmanian Theatre Company, the Junction 2010 Executive Committee for the 2010 national Regional Arts Australia conference, and the Federal Government’s Playing Australia’s regional touring assessment panel.

-Kai works a lawyer, specialising in commercial law.
+Kai works as a lawyer, specialising in commercial law.
 He comes to the board of Tasdance with experience advising and assisting charities and community organisations on governance matters, as well as in relation to their property and commercial affairs.

 Kai grew up in north west Tasmania, attended university in Hobart, and now works in Launceston.
 He is passionate about Tasmania and eager to support the work of Tasdance and the significant contributions it makes to the state’s thriving arts community.